fullon-labs/research/FullOn-DD.md

 ## Governance & Protocol Evolution

-- • Describe the governance model (on-chain/off-chain, validator voting, foundation oversight).
+- Describe the governance model (on-chain/off-chain, validator voting, foundation oversight) **Answer**:

-- • How are protocol upgrades initiated and ratified?
+- How are protocol upgrades initiated and ratified?
 Can they occur without hard forks?
+**Answer**:

-- • What is the validator and token-holder participation rate in governance proposals?
+- What is the validator and token-holder participation rate in governance proposals?
+**Answer**:

-- • Assess the decentralization level — validator distribution, foundation dominance, voting power concentration.
+- Assess the decentralization level — validator distribution, foundation dominance, voting power concentration **Answer**:

-- • Who controls the treasury and upgrade keys — is there multi-sig or DAO governance?
+- Who controls the treasury and upgrade keys — is there multi-sig or DAO governance?
+**Answer**:

-- • What is the conflict-resolution mechanism for validator or community disputes?
+- What is the conflict-resolution mechanism for validator or community disputes?
+**Answer**:

-- • Is there a transparent framework for third-party infra (e.g., RWA apps) whitelisting or inclusion?
+- Is there a transparent framework for third-party infra (e.g., RWA apps) whitelisting or inclusion?
+**Answer**:

 ## Consensus Mechanism

-- • Specify the consensus algorithm (PoS, DPoS, BFT hybrid, etc.).
+- Specify the consensus algorithm (PoS, DPoS, BFT hybrid, etc.).
+**Answer**:

-- • What are the security assumptions (slashing rules, finality guarantees, honest- majority thresholds)?
+- What are the security assumptions (slashing rules, finality guarantees, honest-majority thresholds)?
+**Answer**:

-- • Validator requirements — minimum stake, hardware specs, uptime penalties.
+- Validator requirements — minimum stake, hardware specs, uptime penalties.
+**Answer**:

-- • How is validator centralization risk mitigated?
+- How is validator centralization risk mitigated?
+**Answer**:

-- • Have there been chain halts or rollbacks, and how were they resolved?
+- Have there been chain halts or rollbacks, and how were they resolved?
+**Answer**:

-- • Are there third-party audits or formal verification reports for consensus logic?
+- Are there third-party audits or formal verification reports for consensus logic?
+**Answer**:

 ## Blockchain Trilemma Evaluation

-- • Is validator set open and proportionally decentralized?
+- Is validator set open and proportionally decentralized?
+**Answer**:

-- • What is total staked value vs. circulating supply?
+- What is total staked value vs. circulating supply?
+**Answer**:

-- • Average TPS, block time, gas cost, finality latency.
+- Average TPS, block time, gas cost, finality latency.
+**Answer**:

-- • How does the team justify its position on the trilemma spectrum?
+- How does the team justify its position on the trilemma spectrum?
+**Answer**:

 ## Technical Maturity

-- • Is the codebase public with verifiable GitHub commits and contributions?
+- Is the codebase public with verifiable GitHub commits and contributions?
+**Answer**:

-- • Duration of mainnet uptime and history of incidents.
+- Duration of mainnet uptime and history of incidents.
+**Answer**:

-- • Have multiple security audits been conducted and disclosed?
+- Have multiple security audits been conducted and disclosed?
+**Answer**:

-- • Does the network have bug-bounty or incident-response programs?
+- Does the network have bug-bounty or incident-response programs?
+**Answer**:

-- • Assess ease of node operation — documentation, tooling, community support.
+- Assess ease of node operation — documentation, tooling, community support.
+**Answer**:

 ## Ecosystem & Developer Readiness

-- • Evaluate developer tools (SDKs, APIs, explorer, documentation quality).
+- Evaluate developer tools (SDKs, APIs, explorer, documentation quality).
+**Answer**:

-- • Confirm EVM wrapper stability and performance benchmarks.
+- Confirm EVM wrapper stability and performance benchmarks.
+**Answer**:

-- • Inventory of existing dApps — are they producing real usage?
+- Inventory of existing dApps — are they producing real usage?
+**Answer**:

-- • Availability of bridges or interoperability layers with major ecosystems.
+- Availability of bridges or interoperability layers with major ecosystems.
+**Answer**:

-- • List of oracles, indexers, custodians, or other infra partners.
+- List of oracles, indexers, custodians, or other infra partners.
+**Answer**:

-- • Review developer incentive programs, hackathons, or grant mechanisms.
+- Review developer incentive programs, hackathons, or grant mechanisms.

 ## User Adoption & Market Positioning

-- • Number of active wallets and transactions (DAU/MAU trend).
+- Number of active wallets and transactions (DAU/MAU trend).
+**Answer**:

-- • Geographic distribution of user base and validator nodes.
+- Geographic distribution of user base and validator nodes.
+**Answer**:

-- • Clarity of target audience (music IP players vs. general Web3 users).
+- Clarity of target audience (music IP players vs. general Web3 users).
+**Answer**:

-- • Quality of community engagement — Discord, GitHub, social channels.
+- Quality of community engagement — Discord, GitHub, social channels.
+**Answer**:

-- • Marketing narrative and differentiation vs. competitors (Audius, Opus, etc.).
+- Marketing narrative and differentiation vs. competitors (Audius, Opus, etc.).

 ## Go-to-Market & Partnerships

-- • Identify strategic partnerships with labels, publishers, or tech providers.
+- Identify strategic partnerships with labels, publishers, or tech providers.
+**Answer**:

-- • What is the BD and ecosystem fund structure (size, governance, deployment speed)?
+- What is the BD and ecosystem fund structure (size, governance, deployment speed)?
+**Answer**:

-- • Presence of regional operating entities (HK, SG, US) for regulatory interface.
+- Presence of regional operating entities (HK, SG, US) for regulatory interface.
+**Answer**:

-- • Track record of media coverage and narrative control.
+- Track record of media coverage and narrative control.
+**Answer**:

-- • Evaluate alignment between GTM strategy and institutional adoption goals.
+- Evaluate alignment between GTM strategy and institutional adoption goals.

 ## Tokenomics & Indirect Value Capture

-- • Are all transactions payable exclusively in the native token?
+- Are all transactions payable exclusively in the native token?
+**Answer**:

-- • Is there a fee-burn mechanism, and what share of fees are burned vs. recycled?
+- Is there a fee-burn mechanism, and what share of fees are burned vs. recycled?
+**Answer**:

-- • How are gas revenues distributed among validators and treasury?
+- How are gas revenues distributed among validators and treasury?
+**Answer**:

-- • What safeguards exist if network usage declines — does the fee model remain sustainable?
+- What safeguards exist if network usage declines — does the fee model remain sustainable?
+**Answer**:

-- • What is the total stake ratio and minimum stake per validator?
+- What is the total stake ratio and minimum stake per validator?
+**Answer**:

-- • How are staking rewards funded (inflation, fees, or both)?
+- How are staking rewards funded (inflation, fees, or both)?
+**Answer**:

-- • Does token inflation exceed organic demand growth, causing dilution?
+- Does token inflation exceed organic demand growth, causing dilution?
+**Answer**:

-- • How decentralized is validator ownership and what are slashing parameters?
+- How decentralized is validator ownership and what are slashing parameters?
+**Answer**:

 - • How is the network treasury capitalized (emissions, penalties, redistributions)?
 - • Who controls treasury disbursement, and is it governed transparently?